top of page

 Setting the Stage: confidentiality and counselling goals

 During the first session, your counsellor will take time to explain what counselling involves.
-Most counsellors refer to this process as 'contracting'.
+Some counsellors refer to this as 'contracting', which sounds a bit formal but it's really just to make sure that you're clear what to expect of this time.

-They will discuss confidentiality (read this blog post if you want to find out more) and any goals you might have in mind for your counselling.
-Some clients come ready to talk without a specific goal, and that’s perfectly okay!
+You'll talk about confidentiality (read this blog post if you want to find out more) and any goals you might have in mind for your counselling.
+Some clients come ready to talk without a specific goal, and that’s perfectly okay.
 As conversations unfold, what you want from your sessions often becomes clearer.
 You’ll also have the chance to ask any questions about what will happen in the sessions.

 Diving In: the conversation